isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Containers tend to get large; without a a move constructor and a copy constructor an object can be expensive to move around, thus tempting people to pass pointers to it around and gettimg into resource management problems.
+Containers tend to get large; without a move constructor and a copy constructor an object can be expensive to move around, thus tempting people to pass pointers to it around and getting into resource management problems.

 ##### Example